pytorch/pytorch.github.io/_posts/2020-07-20-accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision.md

 <div class="text-center">
   <img src="{{ site.url }}/assets/images/nvidiafp16onv100.png" width="100%">
 </div>
-Figure 3.
+*Figure 3.
 Performance of mixed precision training on NVIDIA 8xA100 vs. 8xV100 GPU.
 Bars represent the speedup factor of A100 over V100.
-The higher the better.
-[ALT: Performance of mixed precision training on NVIDIA 8xA100 vs 8xV100 GPU]
+The higher the better.*

-## Call to action
+# Call to action
 AMP provides a healthy speedup for Deep Learning training workloads on Nvidia Tensor Core GPUs, especially on the latest Ampere generation A100 GPUs.
 You can start experimenting with AMP enabled models and model scripts for A100, V100, T4 and other GPUs available at NVIDIA deep learning [examples](https://github.com/NVIDIA/DeepLearningExamples).
 NVIDIA PyTorch with native AMP support is available from the [PyTorch NGC container](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) version 20.06.
-We highly encourage existing **apex.amp** customers to transition to **using torch.cuda.amp** from PyTorch Core available in the latest PyTorch 1.6 release <link>.
+We highly encourage existing `apex.amp` customers to transition to using `torch.cuda.amp` from PyTorch Core available in the latest [PyTorch 1.6 release](https://pytorch.org/blog/pytorch-1.6-released/).